quentinleclerc/ChatSystem/README.md

 This project is a P2P Chat System for communicating in a local network.
 It enables you to see every other persons connected to the Chat System and communicate with them.
 The project is implemented in Java 8.

+# Authors

+Quentin Leclerc (@quentinleclerc)
+Alexandre Hervier (@voilacti)

 # Requirements

 Java 8 is required to compile this project.

 In order to use the Chat System you can either :
 - Compile manually all the sources, contained in the "src" folder.
 The "lib" folder contains every library used and needed to compile.
 The "resources" folder contains all the files needed to compile.
-You then need to execute the "Launch" class.
+You then need to execute the "MainApp" class.
 - Download and execute ChatSystem.jar.

+- Mac OS user may need to add -Djava.net.preferIPv4Stack=true to the VM options when compiling in order to enable multicast.

 # Functionalities